nzakas/understandinges6/manuscript/04-Functions.md

 In this version of the function, `keys` is a rest parameter that contains all parameters after the first one (unlike `arguments`, which contains all parameters including the first one).
 That means you can iterate over `keys` from beginning to end without worry.
 As a bonus, you can tell by looking at the function that it is capable of handling any number of parameters.

+I> Rest parameters do not affect the `length` property of functions, which indicates the number of named parameters for a function.
+The value of `length` for `pick()` from the previous example is 1 because only `object` counts towards this value.

+### Restrictions

-The only restriction on rest parameters is that no other named arguments can follow in the function declaration.
-For example, this causes syntax error:
+There are two restrictions on rest parameters.
+The first restriction is that there can be only one rest parameter and the rest parameter must be last.
+For example, this causes a syntax error:

 ```js
 // Syntax error: Can't have a named parameter after rest parameters